ArnoSaxena/buildhelper/readme.txt

 - Chinyun for the Chinese translation

 Changelog:
+2.1.1.1 : 1. chaning reset wands from shift-click to right click.
+No need to click on block.

 2.1.1.0 : 1. adding shift-right click to reset wands

 2.1.0.0 : 1. adding copy/paste wand